Helium dimer: Excimers

-In a normal helium atom two electrons are found in the 1s orbital.
+In a normal helium atom, two electrons are found in the 1s orbital.
 However, if sufficient energy is added, one electron can be elevated to a higher energy level.
 This high energy electron can become a valence electron, and the electron that remains in the 1s orbital is a core electron.
-Two excited helium atoms can react with a covalent bond to form a molecule called dihelium that lasts for short times of the order of a microsecond up to second or so.
-Excited helium atoms in the 23S state can last for up to an hour, and react like alkali metal atoms.
+Two excited helium atoms can form a covalent bond, creating a molecule called dihelium that lasts for times from the order of a microsecond up to second or so.
+(Excited helium atoms in the 23S state can last for up to an hour, and react like alkali metal atoms.)

 The first clues that dihelium exists were noticed in 1900 when W. Heuse observed a band spectrum in a helium discharge.
 However, no information about the nature of the spectrum was published.
 Independently E. Goldstein from Germany and W. E. Curtis from London published details of the spectrum in 1913.
 Curtis was called away to military service in World War I, and the study of the spectrum was continued by Alfred Fowler.
 Fowler recognised that the double headed bands fell into two sequences analogous to principal and diffuse series in line spectra.

 The emission band spectrum shows a number of bands that degrade towards the red, meaning that the lines thin out and the spectrum weakens towards the longer wavelengths.
 Only one band with a green band head at 5732 Å degrades towards the violet.
 Other strong band heads are at 6400 (red), 4649, 4626, 4546, 4157.8, 3777, 3677, 3665, 3356.5, and 3348.5 Å. There are also some headless bands and extra lines in the spectrum.
 Weak bands are found with heads at 5133 and 5108.

 If the valence electron is in a 2s 3s, or 3d orbital, a 1Σu state results; if it is in 2p 3p or 4p, a 1Σg state results.
 The ground state is X1Σg+.

 The three lowest triplet states of He2 have designations a3Σu, b3Πg and c3Σg.
 The a3Σu state with no vibration (v=0) has a long metastable lifetime of 18 s, much longer than the lifetime for other states or inert gas excimers.
 The explanation is that the a3Σu state has no electron orbital angular momentum, as all the electrons are in S orbitals for the helium state.